2251 views

 Bailiffs are only allowed to force themselves into your home under certain circumstances.

-If they do force entry, they can not force your door down as this would be breaking the law.
-If they do this, then they are breaking the law.
+If they do force entry, then they can not force your door down as this would be breaking the law.
+If they do this then they are breaking the law.

-Instead, they could get a locksmith to open your door if they have exceptional circumstances.
+Instead, if they have special circumstances then they could get a locksmith to open your door.

 Allowing bailiffs to force entry into your home can be for the following reasons: